It’s taken me three trips to Rome to visit Vatican City (madness, I know).

 Don’t Bring a Large Backpack

 Large backpacks, tripods or selfie sticks are not allowed in the Vatican Museums of St.Peter’s Basicila.
 For your visit, pack a crossbody bag that you can keep in front of you.

-If you’re looking to buy one, I’d recommend getting an anti-theft option, so you have one less thing to worry about it while you navigate your way past the crowds.
+If you’re looking to buy one, I’d recommend getting an anti-theft travel handbag, so you have one less thing to worry about it while you navigate your way past the crowds.

 What to See in the Vatican

 The Vatican Museums are the world’s largest private art collection (and most of the art isn’t even on display!).